 Django was crafted to help build software as quickly as possible.
 The Don’t Repeat Yourself (DRY) philosophy on which Django is built motivates developers to reuse code they’ve written for other projects, further reducing the time needed to develop your product.
 So if you’re short on time and have a limited budget or if you often work tight deadlines and place a high premium on innovation, then Django is a perfect solution.

 These aren’t the only things that make Django your top choice for web development.
 There are even more great features that the Django web framework provides.

 Django’s batteries included approach means that the framework has everything necessary to develop a full-fledged application.
 Django offers built-in HTML templating, URL routing, object-relational mapping, and session management, helping developers avoid the vexing search for third-party tools.
 Hundreds of Django packages help you quickly create anything from chatbots to complex GPS-enabled solutions.

 Django components are decoupled, meaning they can be added or removed as necessary just like Lego pieces.
 Depending on your specific product requirements, development can be scaled up or down, altering the number and complexity of Django components as necessary.

-By default, Django protects applications built with it.
+By default, Django protects applications.
 It mitigates some of the more common security mistakes related to Python while also protecting apps from cross-site scripting, request forgery, and SQL injection.